segmentio/segment-docs/src/connections/destinations/catalog/actions-stackadapt/index.md

 | `price`                          | `product_price`      |
 | `quantity`                       | `product_quantity`   |

-For events that can involve multiple products, such as checkout events, we forward a JSON array of product objects with a `products` key and fields that map by default to following Segment product array fields:
+For events that can involve multiple products, such as checkout events, StackAdapt forwards a JSON array of product objects with a `products` key and fields that map by default to following Segment product array fields:

 | Segment Ecommerce Event Property | StackAdapt Product Object Key |
 |----------------------------------|-------------------------------|